-Mangalika incompatibility and fighting in the marriage does not have to be a big problem so long as each member of the marriage is allocated plenty of social-physical space.
+Mangalika incompatibility and fighting in the marriage does not have to be a big homework-problem so long as each member of the marriage is allocated plenty of social-physical space.
 Do not try to live in cramped quarters, or live with relatives, or compromise the physical freedom of each spouse, in order to save money or to accede to the wishes of others.
 It is necessary to place one's own physical needs first in order to accommodate the Mangala energy.
-If one feel cramped, there will be a backlash.
+If one feel cramped, expect a backlash.
 If the Mangalika native feels trapped, one will rage in self-defensive action like a frustrated animal.
 Mangala represents the animal nature of the human.

 Mature caution regarding this Ruler-of-6-in-7th is advised.
 It has a tendency to blame your spouse for stimulating your own inner conflict.
 The conflict is present in your own inner narrative from birth.
 It is not "caused" by the spouse.
 The spouse is simply a mirror of it.
-You and only you can resolve the inner conflict by appreciating the family history and past-life karma which created the imbalance-seeking-a-remedy in the first place.
+You and only you can resolve the inner conflict by appreciating the family history and [akashic memory] which created the imbalance-seeking-a-remedy in the first place.

 While it is correctable through self-management and self-observation, be aware that this tendency to argue in marriage is not produced by the spouse.
 It is produced by one's own self.
 In particular, be aware of a tendency to express ancient frustrations regarding one's mother upon the person of the female spouse.